fengalin/media-toc/README.md

         is_gl_disabled: true,
 ```

-## Discarding the translations
+## Discarding translations

 *media-toc* is currently available in English, French and Spanish.
 The user
-locale should be automatically detected.
-If you want to use the English version
+locale should be automatically detected when the application is compiled with
-or if you want to submit logs, you can discard the translations using the
+the `gettext` feature.
+If you want to use the English version or if you want
-following command:
+to submit logs, you can discard the translations using the following command:

 ```
 LC_MESSAGES=C cargo run --release